NurHafni24/Fuego_Cafe_Ordering_Application/README.md

    - Have and option to print receipt
    - Have multichoice payment methods

+2. Table feature
+   - Allow users to enter how many tables they have and to provide no table/table name.
+   - Keep track of how many orders are placed by each table.

 ### Screen Navigation and Components Diagram
 1. Screen Navigation